-Like MariaDB, the Library is developed by a community of contributors like you.
+Like MariaDB, the Knowledge Base is developed by a community of contributors like you.
 If you'd like to get involved, you just need to create an account.
 If you have an account with Github, Google, or Linkedin, you need only log in with one of those accounts.
-Then you can share your expertise on any article in the Library.
+Then you can share your expertise on any article in the Knowledge Base.

 If you can't find something, click on the Ask a question here link in the left margin on any category page.
-Contributors and MariaDB experts answer questions in the Library and create articles for common questions.
+Contributors and MariaDB experts answer questions in the Knowledge Base and create articles for common questions.
 View the open questions and help us help other users.

-Incidentally, the Library is not an appropriate place to ask about purchasing support for MariaDB.
+Incidentally, the Knowledge Base is not an appropriate place to ask about purchasing support for MariaDB.
 Instead, please use the MariaDB contact page.

 See Contributing to the MariaDB Project for information on contributing to MariaDB itself.

 If you spot an error, or a way to improve or enhance an existing article, just click on the "Edit" button.
 When you are finished editing the article, please add a revision comment.
 This will help our editors as they review edits.

 Creating an article for the Knowledge Base is similar to asking questions.
 First, navigate to the category where you feel the article should be.
 Once there, double check that an article doesn't already exist which would work.
 It is usually better to improve an existing article (if possible) than to create a new one.

 If you determine that a new article is needed, click on the "Create Article" button.
 If you are logged in and you don't see that button, you are probably viewing an article, not a category.
 In which case, you need to use the breadcrumbs near the top of the page to navigate up to the parent category.